vmware-samples/euc-samples/macOS-Samples/macOS-POC-Guide.md

 #### Notes on Recommended DEP Profile Settings

+- **Custom Enrollment**  This changes the authentication flow in Automated Enrollments to use a web view rather than the normal username/password.
+This web view can display a login page from a SAML Provider or Workspace ONE Access, allowing you to do customize the enrollment experience (including terms of use, and multifactor authentication).
-- **Require MDM Enrollment** — This setting also enforces enrollment should the device be wipe/reinstalled.
+- **Require MDM Enrollment** — This setting enforces enrollment should the device be wipe/reinstalled.
 - **Lock MDM Profile** — This setting will help ensure your devices do not become unmanaged by the end user (e.g. the user cannot remove the MDM profile).
 - **Await Configuration** — This setting holds the user in the setup assistant for a few moments longer, allowing more time for MDM to deliver configuration profiles *before* the User sees the Login Window.
+- **Primary User Account Customization:**
+  - **Account Type** - Choose what access rights to give the local macOS user account created by the user in SetupAssistant.
+  - **AutoFill** - You can autofill the user account information in the Setup Assistant using Lookup Values.
+  - **Allow Editing** - By disabling this, the user cannot change the username or firstname/lastname combination.
+This helps enforce standardized local macOS accounts
+- **Admin Account Creation Customization:**
   - **Create New Admin Account** — This allows IT to create a hidden admin account for use in accessing the device if the user’s account becomes locked out or corrupt.
+  - **Unique Random Password** - This randomizes the Admin Account password and escrows the password in Workspace ONE UEM.
+If the password is later accessed or viewed from Workspace ONE, Workspace ONE will set a new randomized password for the admin account and update the password stored in escrow.

 **Relevant Documentation:**